Skip Nav Skip to Search

 1. OKOHS Memorandum, Schedule “A”.
 (SIGNATURE REQUIRED)

-2. Sub-Grantee Award Document, Schedule “B”.
+2. Sub-recipient Award Document, Schedule “B”.
 (SIGNATURE REQUIRED)

-3. Sub-grant Terms and Conditions, Schedule “1”.
+3. Sub-recipient Terms and Conditions, Schedule “1”.
 (SIGNATURE REQUIRED, RETURN ONLY PAGE 11)

-6. Quarterly Status Report, Schedule “4”.
+5. Quarterly Status Report, Schedule “4”.
 (SIGNATURE NOT REQUIRED AT THIS TIME.
-This form is included for your convenience only.
+This form is included for grant your convenience only.
 Report due within 15 days following each calendar quarter.)

-As a condition of receipt of this grant, the Sub-grantee understands and agrees:
+As a condition of receipt of this grant, the Sub-recipient understands and agrees:

-1. Acknowledgement of Federal Funding from DHS: All recipients must acknowledge their use of federal funding when issuing statements, press releases, request for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds.
+1. Acknowledgement of Federal Funding from DHS (Article III): All recipients must acknowledge their use of federal funding when issuing statements, press releases, request for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal funds.

-2. Activities Conducted Abroad: All recipients must ensure that project activities carried on outside the United States are coordinated as necessary with appropriate government authorities and that appropriate licenses, permits, or approvals are obtained.
+2. Activities Conducted Abroad (Article IV): All recipients must ensure that project activities carried on outside the United States are coordinated as necessary with appropriate government authorities and that appropriate licenses, permits, or approvals are obtained.

-3. Age Discrimination Act of 1975: All recipients must comply with the requirements of the Age Discrimination Act of 1975 (42 U.S.C. § 6101 et seq.), which prohibits discrimination on the basis of age in any program or activity receiving Federal financial assistance.
+3. Age Discrimination Act of 1975 (Article V): All recipients must comply with the requirements of the Age Discrimination Act of 1975 (42 U.S.C. § 6101 et seq.), which prohibits discrimination on the basis of age in any program or activity receiving Federal financial assistance.

-4. Allowable Costs: The recipient agrees that all allocations and use of funds under this grant will be in accordance with the Funding Opportunity Announcement.
+4. Allowable Costs: The recipient agrees that all allocations and use of funds under this grant will be in accordance with the Notice of Funding Opportunity (NOFO).

 OKOHS requires that only food and beverages approved in writing by OKOHS in advance will be permitted to be purchased with DHS/FEMA funds.
 As a general rule, FEMA and OKOHS discourage the use of federal funding for food and beverages.
 While there may be limited exceptions made to this rule that apply solely to working lunches, a strict reasonableness standard must be maintained.